 "COMPETITOR WITH A VENGEANCE"

 Coach Willie Schlarman calls Justin Seiter the greatest athlete he has ever coached.
-Pause for a moment
+Pause for a

-Unheralded Justin Seiter began his high school career in 1996, with his greatest claim to fame being that
+Unheralded Justin Seiter began his high school career in 1996, with his greatest claim to fame being

-recognized Justin's potenial to contribute to the success of the 97-98 team and inserted
+Schlarman recognized Justin's potential to contribute to the success of the 97-98 team and inserted

-him in the lineup as a power forward along with Nathan, Chris Hagedorn, Nick Moher, Curtis Bezold, Garrett Hadden and
+him in the lineup as a power forward along with Nathan, Chris Hagedorn, Nick Moher, Curtis Bezold,

-years he was outwardly firey and competitive.
+In those early years he could be outwardly fiery and competitive.
 There were times that "J" would

 become a victim of his own hostility.
 Justin Seiter gained valuable experience which would pay off

-down the road when the 98 team swept through the district and found themselves in the championship
+down the road when the '98 team swept through the district and found themselves in the championship

 game of the 10th Region Tournament.
 Although the Mustangs came up short that night versus

 Fleming County the table had been set for what was to transpire later in his career.